Trust img

 The causes of early menopause may vary from one individual to another, depending on their age and underlying condition.
 For women, transitioning into this phase can be challenging.
 Hence, it may lead to significant implications for their overall health and fertility.
 Some of the common causes of early menopause are:

-• Genetic Factors: It is one of the significant causes of early menopause.
+• Genetic Factors: It is a significant cause of early menopause.
 For example, if a woman’s mother or sibling went through early menopause, there is a higher likelihood that she might get it too.

 • Autoimmune Disorders: Conditions such as rheumatoid arthritis and thyroid disease can cause the immune system to attack the ovaries, resulting in early menopause.